t8nker/Discord-role-channel-spammer/README.md

 -r          -  makes 250 roles

-Just in case you did it in the wrong server because u were fucking around. i added commands to clean the mess. copy and paste 'help.txt'into 'index.js'
+Just in case you did it in the wrong server because u were fucking around. i added commands to clean the mess. copy and paste 'help.txt' into 'index.js'

+-rc          - clears created channels

+-rr          - clears created roles